-Following are last week’s summaries of the civil decisions of the Court of Appeal for Ontario.
+Following are our summaries of last week’s civil decisions of the Court of Appeal for Ontario.
 Not surprisingly, it was a light week.